sethjback/nats-terraform/README.md

 # nats-terraform
-Packer and Terraform Module for Deploy NATS
+Packer and Terraform Module for Deploying NATS

+WIP